Confined Willmore energy and the Area functional: Basic Properties

 We are going to collect some useful properties about the Willmore functional that we will use later on.
-The symbol $\VV_2 (\bar{\Om})$ denotes the set of 2-rectifiable integer varifold defined in an open $\ep$-neighbourhood $\Om_\ep$ of $\bar{\Om}$ with support contained in $\bar{\Om}$.
-The convergence in $\VV_2 (\bar{\Om})$ is the classical convergence of varifolds in the open $\Om_\ep$.
+The symbol $\VV_2 (\bar{\Om})$ denotes the set of 2-rectifiable integer varifold defined in $\R^3$ with support contained in $\bar{\Om}$.
+The convergence in $\VV_2 (\bar{\Om})$ is the classical convergence of varifolds in $\R^3$.
 The symbol $\mu_V$ will always denote the Radon measure on $\bar{\Om}$ induced by the varifold $V\in\VV_2(\bar{\Om})$.
 We recall that $\Om\con\R^3$ is open, bounded and with $\pa\Om$ of class $C^2$.
-Let us start with an important observation. \begin{remark}[Semicontinuity] Let us consider a sequence $V_k\in \VV_2(\bar{\Om})$ that converges to $V\in\VV_2(\bar{\Om})$ in the sense of varifolds.
-Assume that for each $k$ there exists the generalised mean curvature $H_k$ of $V_k$ such that:
+For the general notation and results about varifolds see Appendix A. Let us start with an important observation. \begin{remark}[Semicontinuity] Let us consider a sequence $V_k\in \VV_2(\bar{\Om})$ that converges to $V\in\VV_2(\bar{\Om})$ in the sense of varifolds.
+Assume that for each $k$ there exists the generalized mean curvature $H_k$ of $V_k$ such that